 First, don’t store sensitive data unless you need to.
 If it’s not there, nobody can steal it.
 Encryption helps protect data in the event your device is stolen.
 However, if you have an easily guessed password the thief can easily unlock the protection and access your encrypted files.
 Do not forget your encryption password or you may lose everything you are trying to protect.

 Don’t get caught off guard.
-Utica College will never email you asking for your personal information.
+Utica University will never email you asking for your personal information.
 Don’t send private information via email and be careful what links you click on.